 NCache Details Object-Relational Mapping Dapper

-Dapper Integration with NCache
+How to Integrate Dapper Micro-ORM with NCache

 Dapper is mainly a set of extension methods on the IDbConnection class and provides a façade over the often-complicated ADO.NET operations.
 That is a major reason for its lightweight nature and high speed.
 However, where you want to ensure that the data stays in memory to avoid roundtrips to the database, use NCache.
-With a distributed cache like NCache, you can tune up the performance even more using datasource providers as shown in the figure below:

 NCache Details Datasource Providers Datasource with Dapper

-Third Party Dapper with Datasource Providers
+Implementing Third-Party Dapper with NCache Datasource Providers

 Datasource Providers are the best solution whenever back-end master data source needs to be accessed for read and write purposes.
 These providers offload Dapper operations over to the server side.